thibaut-neoledge/azure-docs.fr-fr/articles/storsimple/storsimple-snapshot-manager-manage-devices.md

 <properties
-   pageTitle="Gérer les appareils avec le Gestionnaire d’instantanés StorSimple | Microsoft Azure" description="Décrit comment utiliser le composant logiciel enfichable MMC du Gestionnaire d’instantanés StorSimple pour connecter et gérer des appareils StorSimple." services="storsimple" documentationCenter="" authors="SharS"
+   pageTitle="Manage devices with StorSimple Snapshot Manager | Microsoft Azure" description="Describes how to use the StorSimple Snapshot Manager MMC snap-in to connect and manage StorSimple devices." services="storsimple" documentationCenter="" authors="SharS"